-Briefly describe how the Agency/Group/Organiz ation was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-Consultation took place in early fall, discussing the ongoing efforts to improve the identification of person experiencing homelessness.
-Specific conversations surrounded the implementation of coordinated entry so in the Balance of State and greater West Virginia, including how it will impact homeless services by stream and targeting high acuity individuals for housing efforts.
-1 9 Agency/Group/Organiz ation Type Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-Persons with HIV/AIDS Services-homeless Services-Health Health Agency Child Welfare Agency Other government - State What section of the Plan was addressed by Consultation?
-Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy
+Briefly describe how the Agency/G roup/Org anization was consulted .
+What are the anticipate d outcomes of the consultati on or areas for improved coordinati on?
+Consultation took place in mid fall via Google Meet, discussing the ongoing efforts to improve the identification of persons experiencing homelessness and their risk to the pandemic COVID-19 virus.
+Specific conversations surrounded the implementation of coordinated entry systems in the Balance of State and greater West Virginia, including how it will impact homeless services by streamlining and targeting high acuity individuals for housing efforts.
+Further discussions occurred on the subgrantee process DHHR now has with the Balance of State and how coordinated entry ties into this.
+2 Agency/G roup/Org anization Community Networks, Inc. Agency/G roup/Org anization Type Services - Housing Services-Children Services-Elderly Persons